-- Advice and guidance on Inn membership is available from the Inns of Court directly. - Inn membership is not necessary when applying for the BTT. - Inn Membership is necessary before completing the BTT, so that a successful BTT candidate can be Called to the Bar of England and Wales. - Candidates may choose to join an Inn before taking the BTT.
-In any event applications must be made directly to an Inn of Court, in good time before the Call ceremony itself. - Admission to an Inn of Court normally takes approximately two months to process. - Candidates should indicate on their BTT application form which Inn of Court they have joined, if relevant.
-Thereafter they must advise the BTT Team should they join an Inn of Court.
-This is to facilitate the timely release of exam results to the relevant Inn.
+- Advice and guidance on Inn membership is available from the Inns of Court directly. - Inn membership is not necessary when applying for the BTT. - Inn Membership is necessary before completing the BTT, so that a successful BTT candidate can be Called to the Bar of England and Wales. - You may choose to join an Inn before taking the BTT.
+In any event applications must be made directly to an Inn of Court, in good time before the Call ceremony itself. - Admission to an Inn of Court normally takes approximately two to three months to process. - You must complete all pre-Call requirements (e.g. passing BTT assessments and completion of Qualifying Sessions) within two years of admission to the Inn.
+Failure to comply with this requirement will result in your Inn membership being removed except where there has been a successful application to the Inn for the relevant time limit to be extended. - You should indicate on their BTT application form of your Inn of Court membership, if relevant.
+Thereafter you must advise the BTT Team should you join an Inn of Court.
+This is to facilitate communicating to your Inn for Call eligibility upon your programme completion.